skeatz/FabFTDI/fabftdi-ch340g.md

 ![Detecting FabFTDI device port](images/fabftdi-ch340g-04.png)

 To perform loopback test on the board, jumper the TXD and RXD pins.
-Open your favorite terminal software, e.g. Arduino IDE or picocom.
+Open your favorite terminal emulation software, e.g. Arduino IDE or picocom.
 Select the device port.

 E.g. for Arduino IDE on Linux, select Tools > Port > /dev/ttyUSB0.
 Click Serial Monitor (**Ctrl+Shift+M**).
 Select *Both NL & CR*.
 Select the desired baud rate.
-Type a message on the input window and press **Enter** or click the **Send** button.
+Type a message on the transmit window and press **Enter** or click the **Send** button.
 You should see the message appearing on the received data window.

 ![Loopback test](images/fabftdi-ch340g-05.png)